kudobuilder/kudo/keps/0028-transient-parameters.md

 If the flag is set to `true`, the parameter will be set to the default value when *any* plan finishes.
 This change of parameter value should *not* trigger any plan execution.
 This is the preferred proposal.

-An alternative would be a "string" type parameter that allows a user to set plans after which the parameter is reset:
+An alternative would be a list of strings that allows a user to set plans after which the parameter is reset:

 ```yaml
   - name: BACKUP_NAME